hookdump/asistiva/README.md

 It is fed by an **Input Engine**, and it controls the **GazeCursor**.
 It makes the GazeCursor interact with the DOM elements in your app.
 It also adds some smoothing and easing to the **GazeCursor**, ideal for using fast moving and erratic inputs, like an eye-tracker.

+### Demo

+A virtual keyboard app is included to showcase the project.
+Instructions on how to set up the database for the demo coming soon! (required for the predictive text to work)

 ## Coming soon: